int128/wait-for-docker-image-action/README.md

 # wait-for-docker-image-action [![e2e](https://github.com/int128/wait-for-docker-image-action/actions/workflows/e2e.yaml/badge.svg)](https://github.com/int128/wait-for-docker-image-action/actions/workflows/e2e.yaml)

-This is an action to ensure a Docker image of the current Git revision is available.
+This is an action to ensure a Docker image is available at the current Git revision.
-It is useful for an end-to-end test with built image.
+It is useful for an end-to-end test with docker build in GitHub Actions.

-## Getting Started

-This action is designed for [OCI annotations](https://github.com/opencontainers/image-spec/blob/main/annotations.md#pre-defined-annotation-keys).
+## Problem to solve

+For building and testing a Docker image in GitHub Actions, typical workflow would be like:

+1. Build job
+2. Test job (after build)

+However, if the test job takes a long time to prepare an environment, it would be nice to run build and prepare in parallel.
+For example,

+- Install packages using `apt-get install`
+- Create a Kubernetes cluster using `kind`
+- Deploy components using `kubectl`

+The workflow can be run in parallel, like:

+- Build job
+- Test job
+    1. Prepare an environment
+    2. Wait for the image (this action provides this step)
+    3. Run the test

-It waits until `org.opencontainers.image.revision` annotation is the current Git revision.
+This action waits until `org.opencontainers.image.revision` annotation of the Docker image is the current Git revision.
-You can generate the annotations using [docker/metadata-action](https://github.com/docker/metadata-action).
+You can generate [OCI annotations](https://github.com/opencontainers/image-spec/blob/main/annotations.md#pre-defined-annotation-keys) using [docker/metadata-action](https://github.com/docker/metadata-action).

+## Example

 Here is an example workflow.
+It builds an Docker image and tests it.

 ```yaml
 name: e2e-test